Escapediem/puzzle-sketches/README.md

-# puzzle-sketches
+# Puzzle Sketches
-Sketches for the puzzles at Escapediem
+This repository includes all Arduino sketches for the puzzles at Escapediem.